-The "Co-Teaching in and through the Arts" (C.I.T.A.) program inspires elementary teachers of the Menomonie School District and pre-service teachers from UW-Stout to explore their instructional practices in new ways, using the arts to engage students in learning.
-The teacher does this in collaboration (co-teaching) with a teaching artist.
-By teaching in and through the arts, the teacher will enhance their abilities to reach and teach students; build confidence in their teaching; and experience greater joy in teaching.
+Teachers explore their instructional practices in new ways, using the arts to engage students in learning.
+The teacher does this in collaboration (co-teaching) with a teaching artist and/or pre-service teacher.
+Learning to teach in and through the arts, the teacher will build their competence and confidence in teaching; and experience more joy in the career.

 Program for Arts Integration for New Teachers (P.A.I.N.T.)

 hands on TEACHING practice

 P.A.I.N.T. connects the university to school and community organizations through internships, teaching community arts classes.
 University students (pre-service teachers) teach arts-based classes in the local community and on campus.
 P.A.I.N.T. interns grow their teaching capacity and confidence through hands-on practice.

 support for WELL-BEING